7 Mistakes Ruining Your ADHD Notion Setup

 Is Notion actually good for ADHD, or is it just hype?

 Notion can be genuinely powerful for ADHD brains — but only when set up correctly.
 The flexibility that makes it great for neurotypical users is the same thing that makes it a trap for ADHD users.
-Done right (simple, visible, low-friction), it functions like an external brain.
-Done wrong, it becomes a beautiful distraction machine.
+A well-built ADHD Notion setup functions like an external brain.
+A poorly built one becomes a beautiful distraction machine.

 How do I stop abandoning my Notion setup after two weeks?

 Build in the expectation that it will change.
 The “set it and forget it” mindset is the number one killer of ADHD productivity systems.
 Schedule 15 minutes every week to tweak, archive, and adjust.
-A system that evolves with you is one you’ll actually use.
+An ADHD Notion setup that evolves with you is one you’ll actually use.
+For a framework that builds this rhythm in from the start, the systems over streaks post covers exactly that.

 What’s the best Notion template for ADHD?